storageos/tutorials/k8s-3nodes/001-install-storageos.md

 > The above command watches the pods created by the Cluster Definition example.
 Note that pods typically take approximately 65 seconds to enter the Running Phase.
 Press `Ctrl+C` to continue once the pods are up.

+Moreover, you can see more information about the StorageOS Cluster.
+`kubectl -n storageos-operator describe storageoscluster`{{execute}}

 You can also verify that StorageOS was installed succesfully using the StorageOS CLI.
 `storageos node ls`{{execute}}